Shiyi-Zhao/Portfolio/README.md

 This folder collects code examples in option pricing work.

 #### a.
 VolatilityGet.py
-      Description: Calculate 1m/3m/6m/12m/24m/Garch volatiities.
+      Description: Calculate 1m/3m/6m/12m/24m/Garch volatilities.

 #### b.
 TrinomialTree_Snowball.py
-      Description: Snowball option pricing using trinomial tree model.
+      Description: Snowball option pricing using the trinomial tree model.
-                   The model can be used to calculate option price of different snowball structures, e.g. standard, step down, snowball with floor, etc.
+                   The model can be used to calculate the option price of different snowball structures, e.g. standard, step down, snowball with floor, etc.

 #### c.
 FloatRebate_MonteCarlo_Snowball.py
-      Description: Snowball option pricing using MonteCarlo simulations.
+      Description: Snowball option pricing using Monte Carlo simulations.
-                   The model can be used to calculate option price of different snowball structures, e.g. standard, float rebate, step down, etc.
+                   The model can be used to calculate the option price of different snowball structures, e.g. standard, float rebate, step down, etc.

 ### 4. Snowball
 This folder collects income analysis models with snowball option.